-Ramela Ohanian is an associate in the Entertainment and Digital Media Practice Group in the firm's Century City office.
+Ramela Ohanian is an associate in the Entertainment, Technology and Advertising Practice Group in the firm's Century City office.

 Areas of Practice

 Recognized by The Hollywood Reporter and Variety, Ramela represents studios, media companies, tech companies, producers, streamers, podcast companies, and networks on a variety of transactional matters related to television (scripted and unscripted), digital media, short-form content, podcasts, and films (theatrical, SVOD, etc.).
 Her 6-year practice at Sheppard Mullin focuses on the development and production of projects in the United States and abroad, including the handling of major first look and overall agreements, rights acquisitions, and talent agreements.

 She frequently negotiates agreements on behalf of Amazon Studios (including personal favorites Modern Love and Brittany Runs A Marathon) and Nickelodeon Animation Studios (Big Nate), and also works with Focus Features (Voyagers), Gunpowder & Sky (69: The Saga of Danny Hernandez), Hemisphere Media Group, and more.
 Ramela has served as production counsel, and she has also facilitated the localization of multiple productions outside of the United States, such as in Germany and Italy.

 Ramela frequently speaks on panels and is an active participant in multiple organizations.
 Ramela also authored the article “The Right To Do It For The ‘Gram’”, published by the American Bar Association’s Landslide magazine.
 And in March 2021, she co-authored the article “Some Press is Bad Press: False Light in the Modeling Industry”, published by the Beverly Hills Bar Association’s Global Fashion Lawyer magazine.

 Ramela has also been on the other side of the business, as in-house counsel at AwesomenessTV, a media and entertainment company, where she served as the Lead Production Attorney for the Awestruck programming division.
 In addition, Ramela managed agreements across multiple platforms, including YouTube, Facebook and Instagram, along with influencer marketing deals with brands, agencies and talent.
 Her work also focused on content acquisition, on-camera talent services and multi-channel network agreements, and company marketing campaigns, including contests and sweepstakes.